Histamine intolerance is becoming more and more prevalent.

 - HistaminX: useful to help reduce seasonal allergies or blunt histamine symptoms.
 Best to take in AM, afternoon and evening or as directed by your healthcare professional – during times of histamine intolerance.
 When not having symptoms, then only taking once a day or not at all is recommended.
 If I have a runny nose from dust mite allergies, I take one of these.
 It stops.
 It’s a new product so still experimenting with ideal dosing and recommendations.

-- ProBiota Bifido: a probiotic which supports a healthy flora but without increasing histamine-producing bacteria.
+- ProBiota HistaminX: a probiotic which supports a healthy flora but without increasing histamine-producing bacteria and may actually reduce histamine-producing bacteria!
 Best to take after dinner and away from anti-microbials.

-- Optimal Liposomal Vitamin C: vitamin C is known to help stabilize mast cells and thus reduce histamine intolerance.
+- Optimal Liposomal Vitamin C Plus: vitamin C is known to help stabilize mast cells and thus reduce histamine intolerance.
 The added phosphatidylcholine is supportive as well to cell membranes.
 Take anytime during the day with or without food.
 Some need food to reduce the acidity of the vitamin C.

 - Optimal PC (softgel or liquid): if methylation is hindered, then so is cell membrane formation.
 Did you know that 70% of your methylation is dedicated to making cell membranes?!
 If cell membranes are not made from the appropriate material – phosphatidylcholine, then inflammation and cell damage will occur.
 This leads to histamine release.
 Support cell membrane integrity by providing phosphatidylcholine with Optimal PC.
 Also eating eggs is a great way to get choline.